andreichenchik/andreichenchik.github.io/content/posts/persistent-layer-pet-projects/index.en.md

 dokku postgres:link db fruits
 ```

 Reminder: the certificate line is from the [previous post](/posts/cloudflare-shield/); it enables HTTPS.
+Alternatively, you can use `letsencrypt` like in the original guide.

 When you link the DB to an app, Dokku adds `DATABASE_URL`, which lets the app connect.
 Locally I assemble a minimal Bun API, mainly because Bun ships with `postgres` support.
 The example is intentionally compact.